Hesquiaht First Nation: Council

 The Hesquiaht Chief and Council rely on administrators to conduct the day-to-day management of tribal affairs, program delivery, and coordination with government agencies.

-Diet

-The Hesquiaht traditionally use the berries of Vaccinium myrtilloides to make pies and preserves.
-They use the berries of Vaccinium vitis-idaea ssp as food.

 Economic development

 Fisheries are an important source of employment.
 The Nation operated a boat building yard.

 The Hesquiaht are an isolated community in the Clayoquot region.
 Sustainable transportation, community infrastructure, sustainable energy production and keeping or re-attracting members to the community are issues affecting their future.

 Hesquiaht are working on developing community resources.
 This includes eco-tourism, infrastructure and housing, treaty negotiations, and the marketing of the community and territory.